ajaghar/Memo-1/server/README.rst

 Kezako Structurarium ?
 ======================

-Structurarium is a free-software, networked, in-memory, key-value store written in python.
+Structurarium is a free-software, networked, in-memory, key-value store written in Python.

 Dependencies